James E. Ferguson: Second term as governor

+Further reforms were realized during Ferguson's second term, including a law establishing Mothers' pensions and additional labor legislation.
+However, his second term would not last long.
 After being re-elected in 1916, Ferguson vetoed the appropriations for the University of Texas.
-The veto was retaliation against the university because of its refusal to dismiss certain faculty members whom Ferguson found objectionable, including William Harding Mayes, former Texas Lieutenant Governor and founder and dean of the University of Texas School of Journalism.
+The veto was retaliation against the university because of its refusal to dismiss certain faculty members whom Ferguson found objectionable, including William Harding Mayes, former Texas lieutenant governor and founder and dean of the University of Texas School of Journalism.
 He had been an opponent of Ferguson for the Democratic party's nomination for governor in 1914.

 The accusations against Mayes were that he used his ownership of newspapers, including the Brownwood Bulletin, to spread negative information about Ferguson.
 Another leading Ferguson critic on the UT campus was the historian Eugene C. Barker.

 Ferguson's attack against Mayes resulted in a drive by the legislature to impeach Ferguson.
 The chairman of the investigating committee, William H. Bledsoe of Lubbock, called for impeachment.
 Ferguson was indicted on nine charges in July 1917.
 The Texas House of Representatives prepared 21 charges against Ferguson, and, in his impeachment trial, the Texas Senate convicted him on 10 of those charges, including misapplication of public funds and receiving $156,000 from an unnamed source.

-The Texas Senate, many of whom had served under William Harding Mayes and with whom Mayes maintained cordial relationships, removed Ferguson as governor and declared him ineligible to hold office under Texas jurisdiction.
+The Texas Senate, many of whom had served under Mayes and with whom Mayes maintained cordial relationships, removed Ferguson as governor and declared him ineligible to hold office under Texas jurisdiction.
+Together with Attorney General Ken Paxton, who on the other hand was acquitted by the Texas Senate in September 2023, Ferguson is one of only two statewide officeholders in Texas history to have been impeached, and the only statewide officeholder to be convicted and removed from office.

-But Ferguson ran for governor in the 1918 Democratic primary.
-He was defeated in the Democratic primary by his successor and incumbent, William P. Hobby of Houston, previously the lieutenant governor.
+Despite this, Ferguson ran for governor in the 1918 Democratic primary, but was defeated by his successor and incumbent, William P. Hobby of Houston, previously the lieutenant governor.

 Presidential candidate

 Ferguson also ran for President of the United States in the 1920 election as the candidate of the American Party.
 Ferguson was on the ballot only in Texas, where he received 47,968 votes (9.9 percent of the vote in Texas, 0.2 percent of the vote nationwide).
-The 1920 presidential election was won by Republican candidate Warren Harding.
-Democratic nominee James M. Cox won in Texas, where the white majority was voting solidly Democratic.

-Ferguson was also surpassed by three other unsuccessful candidates:
+Ferguson's platform included opposition to the League of Nations, opposition to a national prohibition of alcohol, and a full pardon to Eugene V. Debs.
+Ferguson sought the support of Warren Harding and the Republican Party to convince its voters to vote for the American Party ticket and unite the anti-Democratic vote in Texas.
+The 1920 presidential election was won by Republican Party candidate Warren Harding.
+The Democratic nominee James M. Cox won in Texas, where the White majority voted solidly Democratic.
+Nationally, Ferguson was also surpassed by three other unsuccessful candidates: